 ✔︎ Visa Extensions

 All volunteers staying over 30 days will need to extend their visa to a Residence visa.
 We will apply, pay on your behalf and the cost is covered by us.

-From the airport to your homestay, to SLV.Global organised workshops and to the Jungle Weekend!
+From the airport to your homestay, to SLV.Global organised workshops and to the Jungle Break!
 Any transport outside of your usual daily projects is included in your fees.
 Daily journies cost approximately .20p each way on a bus.

 What's Not Included?